 FTOTarget AP: Reassociation Request(MDE, RIC-Request)

 Target APFTO: Reassociation Response(MDE, RIC-Response)

+The FTO shall perform a reassociation with the target AP MLD via the following exchange:

+FTOTarget AP MLD: Reassociation Request(MDE, Basic variant Multi-Link element)

+Target AP MLDFTO: Reassociation Response(MDE, Basic variant Multi-Link element)

 The SME of the FTO initiates the reassociation through the use of the MLME-REASSOCIATE.request primitive.
-The SME of the AP responds to the indication with MLME-REASSOCIATE.response primitive.
+The SME of the AP or AP MLD responds to the indication with MLME-REASSOCIATE.response primitive.
 See 11.3.5 (Association, reassociation, and disassociation).

-In the Reassociation Request frame, the SA field of the message header shall be set to the MAC address of the FTO, and the DA field of the message header shall be set to the BSSID of the target AP’s BSS.
+In the Reassociation Request frame, the SA field of the message header shall be set to the MAC address of the FTO, and the DA field of the message header shall be set to the BSSID of the target AP’s BSS or the MLD MAC address of the target AP MLD if the Authentication-Request frame is sent by a non-AP STA affiliated with the non-AP MLD.
 The elements in Reassociation Request frame, and their required contents, shall be as given in 13.8.4 (FT authentication sequence: contents of third message).

 If the contents of the MDE received by the target AP do not match the contents advertised in the Beacon and Probe Response frames, the target AP shall reject the Reassociation Request frame with status code STATUS_INVALID_MDE.

+If the contents of the MDE received by the target AP MLD do not match the contents advertised in the Beacon and Probe Response frames of any AP affiliated with the AP MLD, the target AP MLD shall reject the Reassociation Request frame with status code STATUS_INVALID_MDE.

-In the Reassociation Response frame, the SA field of the message header shall be set to the BSSID of the target AP’s BSS, and the DA field of the message header shall be set to the MAC address of the FTO.
+In the Reassociation Response frame, the SA field of the message header shall be set to the BSSID of the target AP’s BSS or the MLD MAC address of the target AP MLD if the Authentication-Response frame is sent by an AP affiliated with the AP MLD, and the DA field of the message header shall be set to the MAC address of the FTO.
 The elements in Reassociation Response frame, and their required contents, shall be as given in 13.8.5 (FT authentication sequence: contents of fourth message).
 The Status Code field shall be a value from the options listed in 9.4.1.9 (Status Code field).

 If the FTO is performing a reassociation exchange as part of the FT resource request protocol, then the FTO shall not include the RIC-Request in the Reassociation Request frame, and the AP shall not include the RIC-Response in the Reassociation Response frame.